-Like the recently introduced IWC Da Vinci Chronograph Ceramic watch (Ref.
-IW3766) that, too, was presented at SIHH 2010, the new Panerai Luminor 1950 10 Days GMT Ceramica (PAM 335) has its 44 mm case made of zirconium oxide.
+Like the recently introduced IWC Da Vinci Chronograph Ceramic IW3766 that, too, was presented at the SIHH 2010, the new Panerai Luminor 1950 10 Days GMT Ceramica (PAM 335) has its 44 mm case made of zirconium oxide.

 Inside the classic-shaped body that measures bearable 44 millimeters in width (the signature crown guard is not included as you have probably already guessed) is hidden the well-known P.2003 automatic movement.

-Sporting three mainspring barrels that provide it with its monstrous 240 hours (10 days!) of power reserve, the movement is literally stuffed with complications allowing the watch to display not only the usual hours and minutes, but also a second time zone with a 24-hour indicator, day/night indicator, date and small seconds counter at 9 o’clock.
+Sporting three mainspring barrels that provide it with its monstrous 240 hours (10 days!) of power reserve, the movement is stuffed with complications allowing the dial to display not only the usual hours and minutes but also a second time-zone with a 24-hour indicator, day/night indicator, date and small seconds counter at 9 o’clock.

 It also displays a linear power reserve indicator, which is, to be fair, my favorite type.

-As usual, the movement is very laconic in its decor, but it is still clearly visible, that it is finished with extreme care and attention to details.
+As usual, the movement is laconic in its finish, but it is still visible that it is decorated with extreme care and attention to detail.

-As it comes to wearing comfort, I feel that I should probably worn you that, while the case itself is not terribly huge, the integrated horns are not only massive, but also rather long increasing the timekeeper’s overall length to approximately 53 millimeters from lug to lug.
-For the skinnier kind of customers that may mean that the watch will not look as great as it is on promotional photos with professional models chosen specifically to look good wearing this device.
+As it comes to wearing comfort, I feel that I should probably warn you that, while the case itself is not huge, the integrated horns are not only massive but also rather long increasing the timekeeper’s overall length to approximately 53 millimeters from lug to lug.
+For the skinnier kind of customers that may mean that the PAM335 will not look as great as it is on promotional photos with professional models chosen specifically to look good wearing this device.
 So, make sure that you try one in a real store before ordering it online.

-Only 500 watches will be sold.
+Only 500 units will be sold.
 There is still no info about the price, but expect it to soar well above the $30,000 mark.

 UPDATE.
-Okay, we now know that the watch retails at around $21,000 (give or take.)
-That’s the good news.
-The bad news is that most retailers offer it at a 20 per cent premium, since the watch proved an instant hit.
+Okay, we now know that the GMT Ceramica retails at around $21,000 (give or take, depending on local taxes.)
+That’s good news.
+The bad news is that most retailers offer it at a 20 percent premium since the watch proved an instant hit.

 Price range: $21,000 (MSRP)